 In August, I remove the bulb from the pot, gently brush some of the soil from the roots and replace it with new sterile potting mix.
 If you don’t want to do that, try removing only an inch or two of the soil around the bulb ( you can scrape it out with a plastic spoon) and replacing that with some fresh planting mix.

-imagesCAYP1KFMAmaryllis should be repotted every couple of years.
+Amaryllis should be repotted every couple of years.
 You can find specialty clay pots for amaryllis bulbs that are tall and heavy so that the weight of the flowers doesn’t cause them to topple over.
 Just remember that they like to wear their shoes a little snug and should never be planted in a pot that’s more than 2 inches larger in diameter than the bulb.
 Planting an amaryllis bulb in an oversize pot is asking for trouble and will lead to soggy soil and a rotten bulb.
 Likewise always use a well-draining potting mix that contains organic matter.

-If and when you notice the leaves turning yellow, cut back on watering and stop imagesfertilizing.
+If and when you notice the leaves turning yellow, cut back on watering and stop fertilizing.
 Move the plant to a location (if it’s outdoors) where it will stay dry and cool (out of the rain and sun).
 This is a signal that the bulb is going dormant

 Some horticulturalists say that amaryllis do not go dormant and others say they need to have a forced dormant period in order to re-bloom.
 How do you force a plant to go dormant?”